ONLYOFFICE/onlyoffice-plone/README.md

 ```
 Both options will automatically install plugin from [PyPi](https://pypi.org/project/onlyoffice.plone/).

+**Please note:** if you have the previous plugin version installed (earlier plugin versions with the previous name onlyoffice.connector), please remove it before installing the new version.

 ## Configuring Plone ONLYOFFICE integration plugin

 To configure plugin go to `Site Setup`.
 Scroll down to `Add-ons Configuration` section and press the `ONLYOFFICE Configuration` button.